jiakaiBot/deCloudflare/INSTRUCTION.md

 Are you sure?
 There are two ways to remove yourself.
 First option is just _*remove* it from the list_ and _create a pull request_.
-Second option is _wait 6 months_.
+Second option is _wait 4 months_.
 Our system will revisit your website as a Tor user.

-If you're not blocking Tor users, you will be removed automatically.
+If you're not blocking Tor users you will be removed automatically.

 - If your website is using Cloudflare
   - There's a higher chance that we receive rejection webpage from Cloudflare.
 Do not use cloudflare.